 Some links on this site are affiliate links which means that if you make a purchase at one of these links, I may receive a small commission at no additional cost to you.
 Additionally, I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.
 I only link to products and services I personally recommend and believe will benefit my readers.
 These links help to cover some of my blogging expenses.
 I appreciate your support!

 I have a confession.
 I hate ice cream.
 Have I said that before?
 You probably didn’t believe me so I’ll say it again.
-Every once in a while a little bit of coconut milk ice cream is good for making a kombucha float but just plain ice cream by itself?
+Every once in a while a little bit of coconut milk ice cream is good for making a float but just plain ice cream by itself?
 Bleh.
 Cold.
 Boring.
 Yuck.
-However, IF I did like ice cream I might put a little scoop on top of these guys because there’s lot of good juice at the bottom that’s just too sweet to slurp up on its own.
-A lot of that juice bubbles over the top while baking as you can see from my messy photo.
-(Use a baking sheet!)
+However, if I did like ice cream I might put a little scoop on top of these guys because there’s lot of good juice at the bottom that’s just too sweet to slurp up on its own.

 - Preheat oven to 350ºF.

 - In a mixing bowl, whisk together honey, 1/2 tsp cinnamon, allspice, and cloves.
 You can warm the honey a little if it’s too thick to work with.

 - Dice up apples and add toss them in the bowl with the honey mixture.

 - Evenly divide the apple pieces between six 4-oz ramekins.
 Make sure to place these on top of a baking sheet or you will have quite a mess to clean up in your oven!